SharkSnack/shiren-5/content/items/shields.md

 </table>

 Decent starting base defense, and reduces fire damage by 50% at Lv1, or 85% at Lv8.<br/>
-However, it's very slow to level up, and its defense only increases by 1 per level.<br/>Still, some players like to level it as a secondary shield for Abyssal Dragon floors.
+However, it's very slow to level up, and its defense only increases by 1 per level.<br/>Still, some players like to level it as a secondary shield for Abyss Dragon floors.

 <table class="itemDetailsTable">
   <tbody>